Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

 This is done with a simple regular expression whereby we search each link for the string 'UFC_' followed by some number of digits.
 There can be more than one link to the same page, and so we make sure not to retry the same link twice.
-If we find the string, and we've not yet tried the link we go ahead and read the page html and pull the 3rd table, which contains the information we want, into a pandas dataframe:
+If we find the string, and we've not yet tried the link we check if the event is later than existing entries in the database ('latest') and that it's not a future scheduled event ('future').
+I that's the case we go ahead and read the page html and pull the 3rd table, which contains the information we want, into a pandas dataframe:
 </div>

 {% highlight python %}

+# latest event already in the database will not be pulled in again
+latest = 255
+# future events will not be pulled in either
+future = 259

 # avoid visiting the same page more that once
 tried = []